Glory to the Brave

-Glory to the Brave is the debut album by the Swedish heavy metal band HammerFall, released in 1997.
+Glory to the Brave is the debut studio album by Swedish power metal band HammerFall, released in 1997.
 Despite the fact that the band was formed in 1993, HammerFall performed mostly live music and covers before this album was released.
 "Steel Meets Steel" was composed by Oscar Dronjak just before the band was formed and is included on this album.
 The band signed a deal with the Dutch label Vic Records.
 Nuclear Blast approached Vic Records and obtained a license deal for the album.
 Later, Nuclear Blast bought the entire rights from Vic Records.
 Although the In Flames guitarist Jesper Strömblad was listed as the drummer, all the drums were actually played by session musician Patrik Räfling, who joined the band as a full-time member shortly after the album's release.

 The cover art was painted by Andreas Marschall.

 "I Believe" was co-written with Peter Stålfors of Pure X and, later, the more famous Dream Evil.

+Composition

+The band explained that the lyrics of "Glory to the Brave" are a tribute to long lost friends who died too early.
+"Even though they are not around anymore, they have a place in my heart forever."
+The dedication to Klas Fors, is to Joacim's grandfather, who died before the recording.

+Release

+The single "Glory to the Brave" was released on 20 October 1997.
+The cover photo for the single was made by Richard Jakobsen.

-Glory to the Brave was re-released in 2002 as a Deluxe Edition with the Stormwitch cover "Ravenlord" as a bonus track as well as a multimedia section including a music video.
+The album Glory to the Brave was re-released in 2002 as a deluxe edition with the Stormwitch cover "Ravenlord" as a bonus track as well as a multimedia section including a music video.